AndersLemme/audio_detection/README.md

 # audio_detection

-Since I have worked with this project localy i have stored and tested loads of things with different audio files different Convolutional Neural Network (CNN) models.
+Since I have worked with this project localy i have stored and tested loads of things with different audio files and different Convolutional Neural Network (CNN) models.
 Also I have created scripts to collect data with different methods.
-And tried to implement semi-working CNN to collect data with a better filter than amplitude threshold.
+And tried to implement semi-working CNN to collect data, with a better filter than amplitude threshold.
-So i decided to be more structured and created this Repo for Anomaly detection in audio.
+So I decided to be more structured and created this Repo for Anomaly detection with audio, re-trace my steps and keep track of my project changes.

 ## Folder Structure
  1. audiofiles 	- Includes all the audio data. the wav-files are ignored so ask @AndersLemme for the data.